 Jini’s Method Of Communicating with Horses

 What does that look like for me?
-Sometimes I bring divine light, or source energy in through the top of my head and run it down my body, down both legs and out the soles of my feet into mother earth.
-Other times, I will pull energy up from the earth (from either the tree root grid, or the magma at the center of the earth), up through the soles of my feet and circle that energy in a loop around my body, or fountain it out the top of my head.
+Sometimes I bring divine light, or source energy in through the top of my head and run it down my body, down both legs and out the soles of my feet into the earth.
+Other times, I will pull energy up from the earth (from either the tree root grid, or the magma at the center of the earth), up through the soles of my feet and either circle that energy in a loop around my body, or fountain it out the top of my head.

 Then I open the front and back of my chest to source energy – or to receive life force energy (chi) from a tree; coming in the front of my chest and out the back.